OctopusDeploy/blog/blog/2021-08/safe-schema-updates-5-loose-coupling-mitigates-human-problems/index.md

 By breaking up monoliths into separate services, it allows for smaller, cross-functional teams to take responsibility for both the speed of delivery *and* the stability of their own services.
 Where there are conflicts between speed/stability objectives, they can be weighed against each other by the people who best understand the customer needs and technical details and who jointly own both the speed and stability objectives.

 To support this, each service could be given specific set of public Service Level Objectives (SLOs).
 Downstream services will be aware of these SLOs and can design their own services defensively with these SLOs in mind.
-For example, if the sales service (from the previous post in this series) promises 99.9% uptime, the support service will not be designed to expect 99.99%.
+For example, if the sales service (from the previous post) promises 99.9% uptime, the support service will not be designed to expect 99.99%.

 But these SLOs go both ways.
 99.9% uptime, also means 0.1% downtime (about 43 minutes/month).
 Understanding what those limits are is necessary for both designing any HA/DR strategy and planning deployments/risk management.
 By using specific numbers, we can make practical, informed decisions.